Among the costliest list of home gym equipment were the rear-drive elliptical. But what are rear-drive elliptical trainers?

 - 350 pounds maximum user weight capacity

 - Handheld heart rate monitoring with wireless monitor compatibility

 - The cup holder design is poor

-Stride lenght: 13 inches
+Stride length: 13 inches

-You’ve probably heard fitness experts generally compare ellipticals using their flywheel and it is only ideal that good-quality ellipticals come with a heavy flywheel.
+You’ve probably heard fitness experts generally compare ellipticals using their flywheel, and it is only ideal that good-quality ellipticals come with a heavy flywheel.

 The Exerpeutic Gold 2000XLST comes with a 13-inch stride, which might not be quite suitable for some being too small.
 Still, you get to enjoy a smoother performance.

 The manufacturer has designed this elliptical with 21 preset workout programs, besides which you also have 3 workout goals that you can select from.

 16 magnetic tension levels that make your exercise sessions as interesting and intense as possible.
 Benefit from challenging workouts that help you fulfill your goals—burn calories, become fitter, and likewise.